 The Pro Bono Publico Award is available to any second- or third-year law student at a PSJD Subscriber School.
-Each Subscriber School may submit up to two nominees by Friday, September 10th, 2021 at 11:59pm Eastern Time.
-The award finalists will be announced just before National Pro Bono Week (October 24th – 30th, 2021).
-The recipient and any merit distinction finalists will be announced during NALP's Annual Education Conference, at the end of April 2021.
+Each Subscriber School may submit up to two nominees by Friday, September 9th, 2022 at 11:59pm Eastern Time.
+The award finalists will be announced at the end of the fall semester, 2022.
+The recipient and any merit distinction finalists will be announced during NALP's Annual Education Conference, at the end of April 2023.
 The recipient will also be honored at the recipient’s school with a commemorative plaque and a monetary award of $2,000.

 Selection is based on (1) the extracurricular commitment nominees have made to law-related public service projects or organizations; (2) the quality of work they performed; and (3) the impact of their work on their community, their fellow students, and their school.
 Actual pro bono work will be the award committee’s primary consideration.